samudeluca24/comp0035_pbl4/pbl4-5.md

 1. Print the number of rows and columns in the DataFrame
 2. Print the first _n_ rows of data (e.g. 5)
-3. Print the column labels and data types.
+3. Print the column labels.
 Note any columns that you don't think are needed.
+4. Print the column labels and data types.

 ## Problem 3: Delete any unnecessary columns